fenago/VibeBusinessPlanning/3_LP_Specs.md

-Take the original avatar research, the diary entries above showcasing the transformation, and the outline below.
-Return me the copy for each section, formatted like this:
+Take the original avatar research, the diary entries, and brand identity showcasing the transformation, and the outline below.
+Return me the copy and the specifications for each section (this will be a react application), formatted like this:

 <example-format>
 Product Requirement: AI SaaS Software - Homepage